rn1hd/rn1hd/README.md

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

-- I see that one of your company services promotes physical and mental health awareness.
+- I see that one of your company services promotes **physical and mental health awareness**.
 Both of us share the same value as I am strictly abiding to self-control best practices even resorting to measuring food intake.
 Living a long life is my dream, so your company is the best place I want to be a part of.

 #### **What can you bring to the company?**